luis8h/dotfiles/readme.md

 -   getting display output names: `xrandr | grep connected | grep -v disconnected | awk '{print $1}'`
 -   clang project setup: use `bear -- make` (`sudo apt install bear -y`) instead of `make` to generate `compile_commands.json` -> clangd will recoginze the project

+### device specific configuration
+Device specific configuration like environment variables are set in the `.dotfiles-settings` file in the home directory.
+If existing, this file is automaticly sourced in the `.profile` file. <br>
+An example would be the data directory which is needed for the nvim-telescope find files command.

 ### documentation / keybindings